iharkatkavets/raspberrypi/README.md

-## Some usefule steps for raspb configuration
+## Some useful steps for raspb setup

 Enlarge swap size by modifying file `/etc/dphys-swapfile`
 ```bash